gdm413229/swwmgz_m/ExtendedLore.md

   between two solar systems.
 - 2038: The 32-bit UNIX time rollover happens without many notable incidents.
 - 2040: Symnatek is founded.
+- 2042: Zanaveth III is born.
+- 2044: The Rust Empire is founded.
 - 2045: The ruins of a Decade Mechanics facility are found in Sunkaeze.
 - 2049: The clearly senile Dr. Locke attempts to take over the world.
   Surrenders a couple days later during the counter-attack.
+- 2054: Ryuji Miyamoto passes away.
+- 2066: Elena "Ellen" Yanikov XVI is born.
 - 2068: The Nukuri go through their seventh world war in their home planet.
 - 2073: World War 3 starts thanks to a very negatively received post on social media from the president of the US regarding the Nukuri.